Fourth Way Study Groups

 In 1960, Dr Roles found a form ofhe recognised unmistakably as the missing element in Ouspensky’s teaching.
 In 1962 he established a lifelong connection with the Shankaracharya of Jyotir Math, in North India, .

-Dr Roles reached a deeper understanding of the ‘System’ as a result of his study of the Shakaracharya’s teaching of the non-dual tradition of theVedanta, which declares the essential oneness of the individual with the universe.
+Dr Roles reached a deeper understanding of the System as a result of his study of the Shankaracharya’s teaching of the non-dual tradition of theVedanta, which declares the essential oneness of the individual with the universe.

 Our teaching of the Fourth Way is based on our inherited approach, that is, as a living, oral tradition.
-Material for study and discussion is provided as a response to the developing needs of each group; there is no set syllabus and the first level of teaching continues for two years.
+Material for study and discussion is provided as a response to the developing needs of each group.

-During that time all the main points of P.D.
+During the course all the main points of P.D.
 Ouspensky’s system of knowledge are explained and discussed.
 Where appropriate, this knowledge will be presented both in the light of modern views of consciousness and with reference to the non-dual teaching of H.H.
 Shantanand Saraswati.

 Students have the opportunity to learn and take part in the other disciplines and activities provided by the Society in order to further their progress and understanding in line with the principles of the Fourth Way.

-Introductory courses are held in London, Oxfordshire and Gloucestershire as required.
+Introductory courses are held in London, Gloucestershire and on-line.
 Please contact us if you are interested.